 You can contact Digido at the hotline number (02) 8876-84-84, working hours 8AM – 5PM every day.

 Minimum wage increase in the Philippines does not happen all the time.
 It all depends also as to what the President will approve.
 Regardless of any increase, a minimum wage is not enough.
 By the time the government decides to increase the minimum wage rate, money has already inflated.

-So, even if 750 minimum wage Philippines is in the discussion, it may not really help a lot of workers.
+So, even if PHP750 minimum wage Philippines is being discussed in the news, it may not really help a lot of workers.
 The best thing you can do is to look for a job that pays you more.
 You can do this by improving your skills or going abroad.

 JeffreyI had diffuculty at first since I register my smart number but I wanted the disbursement in my Gcash globe number.
 I was advised to re enter it.
 I did it and voala, it was transfered and I was so touched that they lend me money with zero interest!!!!
 It's only 7 days but nowadays, nobody will give you cash without something in return for them.
 Job well done, Digido!5

 AnnConvenient!
 Applied yesterday and after the follow up this afternoon they sent the transaction details!
 Thanks, Digido!
 I will repay on time.4

 RenzThis app is so good, fast and reliable.
 Thank you Digido!4